kdabug/js-sequelize-arts-lab/README.md

 1. Relate museums and artworks with the sequelize `hasMany()` and `belongsTo()` methods.
 1. Relate artworks and artists with the same methods.
 1. Export the models from the file

+Run `node models.js` to apply the model changes to the database, and read the output to make sure nothing goes wrong.

 ## Seed